tansonlee/PyScript/README.md

 ### Factorial

-A program that determines the factorial of a number using tail a tailr ecursive technique.
+A program that determines the factorial of a number using a tail recursive technique.

 ```
 @declarations